INSHAPE NEWS MIND MATTERS

 Zoe Markopoulos -Psychologist (MAPS, CEDP)

 Coping skills are ways in which you learn to manage and reduce stressors that occur in life, such as pressures in the workplace or relationship conflicts.
-Coping typically involves adjusting to or tolerating stressors, while attempting to maintain good health and wellbeing.
+As such, building better coping skills involves adjusting to or tolerating stressors, while attempting to maintain good health and wellbeing.

 - Talking to someone you trust.